A significant collection of uniforms exists.

 Matron Sarah Maud Green and midwifery staff of the Rockhampton Women's and Lady Goodwin Hospitals

-The 1930 photograph shows the staff of the Rockhampton Women's Hospital.
+The photograph above shows the staff of the Rockhampton Women's Hospital.
 During 1930, a new maternity hospital, named the Lady Goodwin, was opened within the grounds of the Rockhampton Hospital.
 The Women's Hospital was closed and the Matron, staff and patients were transferred to the Lady Goodwin.
 The Matron, Sister Sarah Maud Green, is the tall person in the centre of the front row.
 There is a difference between this photograph and those shown previously in that all of the women shown are nursing sisters who are also midwives, or training to become midwives.
 If you look closely among the sea of white, you will see that all are wearing sisters' veils rather than nurses' caps.
 The reason is that study for a midwifery certificate follows the completion of the full three or four year nursing qualification.
 All working or training midwives were already Sisters and entitled to wear the veil.

 The nurses are identified as (Back Row L to R): Srs F. E. G. Easton, A. Cameron, Nellie Towers, G. F. Green; (Front Row L to R): Srs R. York, Vera Collins, Matron Sarah Maud Green, Srs J. I. Fullerton, Edna May Weber and Christina (Tot) Healy (seated on ground).